-The validation package MSc2 consists of the master's thesis and a presentation of the latter.
+The second validation package consists of the master's thesis and a presentation of the latter.
 The validation occurs according to 3.5 below.

-When both packages are completed and by request, the Dean's office issues confirmations acknowledging exam results and awarded credits (Art.
-22 of the regulations) after payment of the exams' fee.
+Upon completion of both packages and by request, the Dean's office issues confirmations acknowledging exam results and awarded credits (Art.
+22 of the regulation) after payment of the exams' fee.